-Entertainment could be cruel in the european counts.
-Jesters were entertainers of low birth that amused the royals through their quick wit, mimickry, or in the case of Sebastián de Morra, by being a person with dwarfism.
+Entertainment could be cruel in the European courts.
+Jesters were entertainers of low birth that amused the royals through their quick wit, mimicry, or in the case of Sebastián de Morra, by being a person with dwarfism.
 Velázquez’s portrait of Sebastián is striking in its contrasts.
 Sebastián de Morra was an object of ridicule.
 His red cape and lace are a parody of courtly fashion, and even his grandiose name was given to him in mockery.
-He is not standing or seatced in a chair, as was customary of 16th century portraiture, but sits on the ground.
+He is not standing or seated in a chair, as was customary of 16th century portraiture, but sits on the ground.

-And yet, while documenting this institutionalized ridicule, Velázquez captures a startlingly direct and powerful gravitas in the eyes of Sebastián de Morra.
+While documenting institutionalized ridicule, Velázquez captures a direct and powerful gravitas in the eyes of Sebastián de Morra.
 Look closely, and Sebastián looks back.
 And he’s not laughing.